mvysny/karibu-dsl/README.md

 * [Vaadin 8](https://vaadin.com/framework) (including support for v7 compatibility package)
 * [Vaadin 10 aka Flow](https://vaadin.com/flow)

+## Upgrading

+The Maven dependency `groupId` has been changed in order for the library to be eligible for Maven Central.
+Also, all files have been moved to a proper package.
+To upgrade to 0.5.x from 0.4.x:

+* Change the `groupId` from `com.github.vok.karibudsl` to `com.github.mvysny.karibudsl`
+* In all of your project files, search for a string `import com.github.vok.karibudsl.` and replace it with `import com.github.mvysny.karibudsl.v8.`.
+You can easily achieve this with
+  Intellij, by launching _Replace In Path_ via `Ctrl+Shift+R` and selecting the Scope of _Whole Project_.

 # License

 Licensed under the [MIT License](https://opensource.org/licenses/MIT).